akka/akka-core/akka-docs/src/main/paradox/stream/operators/StreamConverters/javaCollector.md

 result container, with an optional finisher transformation after all elements have been processed.
 Reduction processing is performed sequentially.

-Note that a sink can be materialized multiple times, so the ``collectorFactory`` must be able to create a fresh ``Collector`` for each materialization.
+Note that a sink can be materialized multiple times, so the ``collectorFactory`` must create a fresh ``Collector`` for each materialization.

 See also @ref:[javaCollectorParallelUnordered](javaCollectorParallelUnordered.md) for a parallel version,